Blind (Catfish)

 Postcard

-A continuous video of the sunset at White Sands National Monument, New Mexico, is projected onto the surface of a freestanding stretched canvas with a beveled interior aperture with a 4:3 aspect ratio.
-During the day, the video is invisible in sunlight, and the canvas frame functions as an aperature for a view of the Fort Worth Modern.
+To make this video work, I projected a continuous video of the sunset at White Sands National Monument, New Mexico, onto the surface of a freestanding stretched canvas with a beveled interior aperture with a 4:3 aspect ratio and set up a camera to film it.
+During the day, the video is invisible in sunlight, and the canvas frame functions as an aperature for a view of a popular birding destination in town.
 As day turns to night, the view darkens, and the New Mexican sunset projected onto the canvas gradually becomes visible.
 Effectively, the visible subject shifts from what is being framed to the frame itself.

 installation for a car with sculptures, sound, and light